Jaxx Liberty Wallet – Should You Trust It?

 Jaxx Paper Wallet

-Jaxx Liberty can view and copy private keys of wallet owners, which means that you may create a paper wallet based on those keys if you prefer one.
+Jaxx Liberty can view and copy the private keys of wallet owners, which means that you may create a paper wallet based on those keys if you prefer one.

 The company also offers the reverse process: to import keys from paper wallets for maximum freedom of its users!

-In case you want to have a paper wallet, all your assets will be kept in a cold storage.
+In case you want to have a paper wallet, all your assets will be kept in cold storage.
 One of the biggest advantages is that your keys are stored offline, so no one will be able to hack your account and steal your money.

-This is one of the safest ways of storing crypto and Jaxx wallet has such an option!
+This is one of the safest ways of storing crypto and the Jaxx wallet has such an option!

 However, you should think carefully where you will keep your private keys, because anyone, who gets access to them, will automatically get access to all of the funds on your wallet.